dillagr/dillagr.github.io/port-forwarding/index.md

 ![port-checker-44158](https://dillagr.github.io/port-forwarding/PLDT-HG180U/port-checker-44158.png)

-If this guide has helped you in any way and you want to show appreciation for the assistance, buy me coffee by sending me some HNT (133wDhn3StHDRnA4k3tTniJMQcsjzptiaUVkVBHtYnCeh41wi6u) or NANO (nano_158p364qazbb7us7nuk7zqios7awmj4t8d1kurhspzmf9piwpzp49bzrc4zp).
+If this guide has helped you in any way and you want to show appreciation for the assistance, buy me coffee by sending me some crypto.
+HNT (133wDhn3StHDRnA4k3tTniJMQcsjzptiaUVkVBHtYnCeh41wi6u)
+NANO (nano_158p364qazbb7us7nuk7zqios7awmj4t8d1kurhspzmf9piwpzp49bzrc4zp)

 Much thanks!